Updated: September 15th, 2020

 Edmond C Marchi, Executive Director

-- For the Health Care Center, visitors will need a negative COVID test result within 7 days of the visit.
+- For the Health Care Center, it is strongly recommended that you have a negative COVID test result within 7 days of the visit, or proof of vaccination.
 The document must have your name, test date, and results.

 We would like to thank all our staff and dedicated health-care professionals that continue to serve 24/7, for their relentless dedication, passion and incomparable care.
 Thank You!!